-- Suspected renal colic patients should routinely be considered for ketorolac administration because of the antiinflammatory action and smooth muscle relaxant effects (reduces the glomerular filtration rate which reduces renal pelvic pressure and stimulation of the stretch receptors) as well as its inhibition of prostaglandin production makes them ideal agents to treat renal colic (Davenport & Waine, 2010). - Ketorolac should not be administered in conjunction with ibuprofen as they are both NSAIDs and concomitant administration of both would increase the adverse effects. - Ketorolac can be administered in conjunction with morphine.
+Suspected renal colic patients should routinely be considered for NSAIDS (either ibuprofen or ketorolac) administration because of the anti-inflammatory action and smooth muscle relaxant effects (reduces the glomerular filtration rate which reduces renal pelvic pressure and stimulation of the stretch receptors) as well as per the March 2018 ALS PCS version 4.5 March 2018, Version 4.5 Page | 38 its inhibition of prostaglandin production makes them ideal agents to treat renal colic (Davenport & Waine, 2010).
+The only advantage of parenteral ketorolac over oral ibuprofen is the ability to administer an NSAID despite vomiting.
+The overall clinical effect of these drugs is almost identical.

+- Ketorolac should not be administered in conjunction with ibuprofen as they are both NSAIDs and concomitant administration of both would increase the adverse effects. - Ketorolac can be administered in conjunction with morphine.